Paediatric dermatology program

 Below you'll find lists of our key staff at SickKids Dermatology, including physician, nursing and social work staff.

-Dr. Elena Pope: Section Head for Paediatric Dermatology, SickKids and Professor of Paediatrics, University of Toronto; Runs: General Paediatric Dermatology clinics and specialized clinics in Morphea, Vascular Tumors, Epidermolysis Bullosa, Genodermatoses, Cutaneous Lymphoma.
+Dr. Elena Pope: Division Head Paediatric Dermatology, SickKids and Professor of Paediatrics, University of Toronto; Runs: General Paediatric Dermatology clinics and specialized clinics in Morphea, Vascular Tumors, Epidermolysis Bullosa, Genodermatoses and Cutaneous Lymphoma.

 Dr. Irene Lara-Corrales: Paediatric Dermatology Fellowship Track Director, Staff Physician, SickKids, Associate Professor of Paediatrics, University of Toronto; Runs: General Paediatric Dermatology clinics and specialized clinics in Epidermolysis Bullosa, Genodermatoses, Vascular tumors, Dermato-Oncology and CALMs screening.